rafalbednarczuk/rafal_weather_sdk/README.md

 ### WeatherApiClient usage

-WeatherAPIClient is visualcrossing.com API wrapper that requires API key that you can get at https://www.visualcrossing.com/
+`WeatherAPIClient` is visualcrossing.com API wrapper that requires API key that you can get at https://www.visualcrossing.com/

-An example of how to use WeatherAPIClient:
+An example of how to use `WeatherAPIClient`:
 ```dart
 final weatherApiClient = WeatherApiClient(
   // TODO: replace with https://www.visualcrossing.com key